hal7df/pauls-tutorials/README.md

 # pauls-tutorials
 Source for Paul's Tutorials.

-The current implementation is at (the HOT Team website)[http://www.hotteam67.org/programming/pauls-tutorials], but this implementation is not as complete as what is in this repository.
+The current implementation is at [the HOT Team website](http://www.hotteam67.org/programming/pauls-tutorials), but this implementation is not as complete as what is in this repository.
 Once we get the pages working to our liking, we will post a new, complete implementation of the tutorials.

 Paul's Tutorials are the programming tutorials for FRC Team #67, the 'HOT' Team.
 They teach new programmers C++ and WPILib with C++.